ashbrook-io/ashbrook-io.github.io/_posts/2022-04-25-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 While setting things up and looking at handling this, I came across [this](https://blog.jeremylikness.com/blog/azure-ad-secured-serverless-cosmosdb-from-blazor-webassembly/) article which seems to actually do *exactly* what I had intended to setup.
 Seeing it laid out like this, give me some pause as there are a lot of configuration steps that are required for the app to work this way.
 This isn't 'bad', but does make me concerned about the ability for anyone in our small operations team to troubleshoot anything with this and support it down the line.
 I'm not sure that there is another way to *really* work things the *right* way like this without those steps. but, maybe it's time for a more dramatic turn?

-### CHATBOT!
+## Day 6 (ish?) - CHATBOT!

 I'm sure the first question about this may be 'who tho?' and that's a valid question.
 The answers aren't too interesting.
 Remembering that this is an app for a small group of users (<20) our requirements on how it works and what is 'ok' is relatively easy to vet.
 So switching to a solution like this likely won't cause any disruption there.
 I don't think the cost will be signficantly higher based on what I've read.
-We also have had an interesting time getting the customer population engaged in opening their mind about what types of applications can be built and getting something 'cool' like chat bot in place may generate some positive buzz that leads to additional citizen developer interest.
+We also have had an interesting time getting the user population engaged in opening their mind about what types of applications can be built and getting something 'cool' like chat bot in place may generate some positive buzz that leads to additional citizen developer interest.
 Our users all utilize ms teams today, so this will probably count as something new and cool.
-Plus, I know our CIO will like a 'cool' implementation.
-I had steered away from this thinking it would have more configuration points and probably a bit more complexity than a 'basic' app, but after looking at the setup on the article above, I think maybe I'm mistaken.
+Plus, I know our CIO will like a 'cool' implementation (and later confirmed this in a discussion with him).
+I had steered away from this thinking it would have more configuration points and probably a bit more complexity than a 'basic' app, but after looking at the setup on the article above, I think maybe I'm mistaken and it's similar.

 I would have a different view if we had various teams who were creating systems like this on a regular basis, but we still have an app running that was written in 2006, so.... some things here have a long life. =) And if we are going to do something a bit more exotic, why not do something with some 'cool' points as well. =)